THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 I. Objective:

-The purpose of this manual is to provide the University of Connecticut Health Center (“UCHC”) with the core policies and procedures necessary to establish adequate physical and reporting controls of UCHC capital assets and to tighten fixed asset accounting controls.
+The purpose of this manual is to provide the University of Connecticut Health Center (“UCH”) with the core policies and procedures necessary to establish adequate physical and reporting controls of UCH capital assets and to tighten fixed asset accounting controls.

 Inventory Control was established to comply with regulations, policies and/or procedures promulgated by the Federal Government, the State of Connecticut, The University Board of Trustees and the Health Center Executive Council.